Explain it in 60 seconds

 B factories are scientific machines that explore the conditions of the early universe by creating and analyzing huge numbers of B mesons, particles that contain a bottom quark.
 One role of B factories is to probe the differences between B mesons and their antiparticles to help understand why the universe is dominated by matter with no antimatter present.

 A B factory relies on three major parts: a particle collider to produce huge numbers of B mesons; a detector to observe the mesons decay; and an international collaboration of physicists and engineers.
-Two B factories are in operation: the PEP-II collider with the BaBar detector at Stanford Linear Accelerator Center, and the KEKB collider and its detector, Belle, in Japan.
+The PEP-II collider with the BaBar detector at Stanford Linear Accelerator Center, and the KEKB collider and its detector, Belle, in Japan, were B factories.

-The rate and intensity of electron-positron collisions in BaBar and Belle generate hundreds of millions of B mesons each year.
-Each second of operation, the factories sort through millions of collisions to efficiently identify the few hundred interesting events.
-Each factory produces more than 700 CDs worth of data (0.5 terabytes) for analysis per day.
+The rate and intensity of electron-positron collisions in BaBar and Belle generated hundreds of millions of B mesons each year.
+Each second of operation, the factories sorted through millions of collisions to efficiently identify the few hundred interesting events.
+Each factory produced more than 700 CDs worth of data (0.5 terabytes) for analysis per day.
 By exploring the microscopic world, B factories reveal the universe as it existed near the time of its birth.